Keyboard shortcuts

 fn pipeline() {

-let a = ingest("src".to_string()); // a and b have no relation:
+let a = ingest("src".to_string()); // a and b are independent:

 let b = probe(); // they run in parallel

-combine(a, b); // depends on BOTH -> joins them
+combine(a, b); // depends on BOTH, joins them

 }